javier-caparo/Udacity-DevOps-Azure-Project-3/README.md

 > Wait: just wait 1minute in case you still did not run the Environment Agent registration script on the created VM ( so still have time to do it)

 > Deployments : Deploy FakeRestAPI artifact to the Azure App Service ( created on IaC).
-The deployed webapp URL is https://jc-test-appservice.azurewebsites.net where `jc-test-appservice` is the Azure App Service resource name in small letters.
+The deployed webapp URL is https://jc-test2-appservice.azurewebsites.net where `jc-test2-appservice` is the Azure App Service resource name in small letters.
 And also deploy Selenium and Chromium to the VM created in IaC

 > Integration Tests: Postman Regression and Data Validation tests (using newman/postman) to the APP api created above and publishing the results.